 - Display testimonials throughout your website – a testimonial page, on landing pages, on the homepage, and even in your subscribe boxes

-- Only use real testimonials because if you people catch on that you’re faking them, you’ll lose all credibility
+- Only use real testimonials because if people realize you’re faking them, you’ll lose all credibility.

-Now let’s take a look at how to get testimonials from customers using the Strong Testimonials plugin.
+Now let’s take a look at how to get testimonials from customers by creating a client testimonial form.
+We’ll walk you through all the steps using the Strong Testimonials plugin.

 What is Strong Testimonials?